JohansenJunias20/trying-webgl/readme.md

-# WEBGL using TypeScript
+# WEBGL from Scratch using TypeScript
-learning WEBGL and TypeScript to beat [Three.JS](https://threejs.org/) :v

 ## progress
 ---